 Total: | 102,332 |

 Since the present value after modification ($102,332) is 105% of the present value before modification ($97,801), Entity A concludes that the loan terms before and after modification are not substantially different.
 Thus, the liability is not derecognised.
 The additional fee of $3,000 is not recognised as a one-time expense but is instead amortised (IFRS 9.B3.3.6A).
 However, there is a one-time expense of $1,530 recognised due to the increased present value of the liability after modification.
-This is calculated by comparing the present value of the liability before modification ($97,801) to the present value after modification ($99,332), excluding the additional fee, which is amortised as stated above.
+This is calculated by comparing the present value of the liability before modification ($97,801) to the present value after modification excluding the additional fee ($99,332).

 The accounting schedule for the loan post-modification is as follows: